JIA Medications Overview

 Learn about the medications that may be used for your child with juvenile idiopathic arthritis.

-Kids with JIA have plenty of treatment options that can help control disease activity and get them back to doing the things they love.
+Kids with juvenile idiopathic arthritis (JIA) have plenty of treatment options that can help control disease activity and get them back to doing the things they love.
 The type of medication or combination of medications your child takes depend on various factors including disease severity, type of JIA and the number of joints affected.

 Medications to treat JIA fall into two categories: disease-modifying drugs and pain relievers.